 Following the momentous ten-year anniversary of the National Registration and Accreditation Scheme (the National Scheme) in 2020, we decided to update our visual identity and our messaging to better share who we are and how we can help.

-Our new name is the National Health Practitioner Ombudsman (NHPO).
+Our office is called the National Health Practitioner Ombudsman (NHPO).
 We want to make sure our services are accessed by all those who need them and our shortened name is a lot easier to remember and say.

-This update has not changed our role in the National Scheme.
+This updated name did not change our role in the National Scheme.
 We continue to offer the same services, including accepting complaints to the National Health Practitioner Privacy Commissioner.

-- Complaints to the Ombudsman: The green in our logo symbolises the role of the Ombudsman and our assistance with complaints about how Ahpra and the National Boards handled a notification about a health practitioner or a registration matter.
+- Complaints to the Ombudsman: The green in our logo symbolises the role of the Ombudsman and our assistance with complaints about how Ahpra, the National Boards and accreditation organisations handled a matter.

-- Complaints to the Commissioner: The navy represents the role of the Commissioner and our assistance with complaints about Ahpra and the National Boards in relation to privacy and the handling of personal information.
+- Complaints to the Commissioner: The navy represents the role of the Commissioner and our assistance with complaints about Ahpra, the National Boards and accreditation organisations in relation to privacy and the handling of personal information.